vinayaky7/kubernetes/README.md

 kubeadm init --ignore-preflight-errors=all

-if you have multiple Kubeadm master then specify IP o the master & fire below command
+if you have multiple Kubeadm master then specify IP of the master & fire below command

 $ kubeadm init --apiserver-advertise-address 192.168.1.8 --ignore-preflight-errors=all